FCollinge/pokemon-browser/README.md

 I've changed my mind about the buttons because on the first page I decided to do it (search results) the buttons are inside of the body.
 Fortunately I can still hit Ctrl + Left arrow if ever I want to leave the page.

+So I noticed the search results page's footer is 215px instead of the 244px in my components.

+Fortunately I can rewrite the footer to accept the height as an argument and set my default to 244 and use 215 in the search results page